-Each reference to May 1, 2001 in each of Sections 2.1(a), 2.2(a), 3.2 and 5.1 shall be amended by deleting each such reference and replacing it with “August 1, 2001”.
+Each reference to May [9], 2001 in each of Sections 2.1(a), 2.2(a), 3.2 and 5.1 shall be amended by deleting each such reference and replacing it with “August 1, 2001”.

+Sections 3.2 shall be amended further by inserting at the end thereof a new sentence to read as follows:

+If on or prior to August 1, 2001 (i) Seller has received the Accelerated Closing Payment pursuant to the terms of Section 2.2(a) of the Purchase Agreement and (ii) the Additional Compensation (not including the Bonus Compensation) due to Developer pursuant to the terms of this Section 3.2 exceeds Two Million Five Hundred Thousand Dollars ($2,500,000), Purchaser's obligation to pay to Developer the Additional Compensation pursuant to this Section 3.2 shall be reduced by an amount equal to One Million Dollars ($1,000,000) and the AES Promissory Note (as defined in the Purchase Agreement) shall be deemed fully satisfied and discharged.
+For the avoidance of doubt, under no circumstances will Developer be obligated to pay or refund any amounts to Purchaser pursuant to this Section 3.2.

 Schedule 1 to the PDA shall be amended by deleting the term “Draft System Impact Study” in the definition of “Lower-Cost Configuration” and inserting in its place the defined term “Final System Impact Study”.

 Schedule 1 to the PDA shall be further amended by moving the definition of “Final System Impact Study” from the place following the defined term “Dispute” to follow the defined term “Facilities Study”.